 Step #2- Clean them.
 Just vacuum out the crumbs that seem to accumulate in your cabinets.
-Spray them with your Four Monks™ Cleaning Vinegar and wipe them down.
+Wipe them down.

 Step #3- Putting them back: Put the pots and pans back near the lids: I do not store mine with the lids on, so I keep a pile of lids next to my pots and pans.
 You can get a file organizer or use tension rods for your lids (thank you, Martha Stewart, for that idea!), if you don’t want a pile.
 Keep your cookie sheets together, too.